 - 1.)
 Once assigned and past the cancellation period, you are expected to complete the overtime assignment. - 2.)
-Absences on overtime will be handled under Article 49, Sections 3 & 7.
-Requests for code 03 will be considered by management on a case by case basis and are not grievable.
 You can change your availability for weekend overtime up to four (4) hours into the shift on the day of assignment (up to crew level).
 In the event an employee changes his mind or reports to work after the offer has been made, management may offer the employee within the first four (4) hours of the shift without re-asking those employees who have rejected the offer.